 Ask young physicians why patients with chronic obstructive pulmonary disease (COPD) tend to retain CO2 (hypercapnia) when given oxygen therapy.
-I bet the majority will claim that supplemental oxygen depresses one’s “hypoxic drive” to breath.
-In other words, if our oxygen levels are super high, the body will invest less energy in breathing resulting in hypercapnia.
+I bet the majority will claim that supplemental oxygen depresses one’s “hypoxic drive” to breathe.
+In other words, if our oxygen levels are super high, the body will invest less energy in breathing, resulting in hypercapnia.
 Makes sense?
 Unfortunately, this is NOT the real reason.

 Our lungs do a phenomenal job of matching ventilation (‘V’) to perfusion (‘Q’) at the alveolar level.
 If areas of the lung are not well ventilated, vasoconstriction will occur in the pulmonary arterioles supplying perfusion to those regions.
-Blood will instead be shunted to areas of the lung which receive more ventilation.
-This physiological principle is termed hypoxic pulmonary vasoconstriction (HPV) and is an intrinsic property of the lung.
+Blood will instead be shunted to areas of the lung that receive more ventilation.
+This physiological principle is known as hypoxic pulmonary vasoconstriction (HPV) and is an intrinsic property of the lungs.
 It makes sense – let’s perfuse areas which are ventilated!

-COPD patients have longstanding changes in their lung architecture with resulting HPV to maximize efficiency and gas exchange.
+COPD patients have longstanding changes in their lung architecture, resulting in HPV to maximize efficiency and gas exchange.
 Providing supplemental oxygen can, in a sense, reverse the HPV and shunt blood back to poorly ventilated areas (increased shunt fraction).
-This creates a V/Q mismatch which results in hypercapnia from the increased dead space at well ventilated alveoli.
+This creates a V/Q mismatch, which results in hypercapnia due to decreased blood flow to well-ventilated alveoli.

 Additionally, let’s talk about the Haldane effect.
-Deoxygenated blood picks up CO2 and hydrogen ions which get released when oxygen binds hemoglobin in the alveoli.
+Deoxygenated blood picks up CO2 and hydrogen ions, which get released when oxygen binds to hemoglobin in the alveoli.
 When supplemental oxygen is provided, imagine the following equilibrium being pushed to the right.

 H+Hb + O2 ⇄ H+ + HbO2